jCho23/AcquaintDemo/README.md

 # AcquaintDemo

-This demo properly illustrates how you get started with Xamarin Test Cloud.
+This demo properly illustrates how to get started with Xamarin Test Cloud.
+I have included test code samples and a fully-working test script.

 #Authors

 June Cho
 Microsoft Technical Solutions Professional